* Record US soybean crop, corn is No. 3 as yields fall

 * USDA corn, soy forecasts are below trade estimates

-* Corn, soy, wheat futures close "limit up"
+* Corn, soy, wheat futures skyrocket to daily limit.

 By Charles Abbott